-I live and work in Milford, Connecticut.
-Milford is in New Haven County, an area known for and proud of excellent Neapolitan pizza.
+I live and write in Milford, Connecticut.
+Milford is in New Haven County, an area known for—and proud of—excellent Neapolitan pizza.
 (Many of our traditional pizzerias spell pizza as "apizza" and pronounce it "ah-beetz.")

-By Mafia decree (or maybe simple collusion) local pizzerias are closed on Monday, so the pizza makers can spend time with their families.
+By Mafia decree (or maybe because of simple collusion) most local pizzerias are closed on Mondays so the pizza makers can spend time with their families.

-I suppose at some point I will stop comparing eBooks to pBooks and will come to accept a Kindle page as normal, but part of a parallel universe of publishing.
+I suppose at some point I will stop comparing ebooks to pbooks and will come to accept a Kindle page as normal.
+Maybe it's part of a parallel universe of publishing.

-My cousin Dave is a pizza maven with very high standards -- but he will sometimes tolerate chain pizza.
+My cousin Dave Marcus is a pizza maven (enthusiastic expert) with very high standards—but he will sometimes tolerate chain pizza.
 Rather than dismiss Pizza Hut's mass-produced products as substandard pizza, Dave says, "It's not pizza.
 It's pizza HUT."

-Maybe I should be able to say, "It's not a book.
-It's an EBOOK."
+Maybe I should say, "It's not a book.
+It's a HUT BOOK."

 (photos from http://www.foodgps.com/ and Domino's)